True North Square: Development

 Plans for a new square were revealed in June 2015 when True North Sports & Entertainment (TNSE) confirmed its purchase of the former Carlton Inn site from CentureVenture Development Corporation.
 At the same time, TNSE negotiated an agreement to acquire the land at 225 Carlton Street from Manitoba Liquor & Lotteries Corporation.
 The full details for the $400-million CAD project were unveiled in February 2016.

 The City of Winnipeg directed $17.6 million towards the project, which included funding for the plaza as well as integrating True North Square into Winnipeg's existing skywalk network.
 The provincial government also committed $9 million in funding towards the project.

 In 2018, Winnipeg City Council voted to have TNSE pay 10% of its annual property taxes on 220 and 225 Carlton Street (Sutton Place Hotel and Residence) towards affordable housing initiatives in Winnipeg, amounting to between $185,000 and $200,000.

 Features

-True North Square is situated between Bell MTS Place and RBC Convention Centre, in the city's unofficial sports and entertainment district.
+True North Square is situated between the Canada Life Centre and RBC Convention Centre, in the city's unofficial sports and entertainment district.

 Public plaza

 True North Square plaza is a privately-owned publicly-accessible space.
 It encompass two acres south of Graham Avenue, between Hargrave and Carlton Streets.
 The public park and plaza features an outdoor stage and a skating rink during the winter months.
 The plaza opened in September 2018.

-A statue of former Winnipeg Jets captain and Hockey Hall of Fame-inductee Dale Hawerchuk will be erected at the plaza in 2022.
+A statue of former Winnipeg Jets captain and Hockey Hall of Fame-inductee Dale Hawerchuk was unveiled at the plaza on October 1, 2022.